|News » Archives|

 2. What is your fondest athletic memory at Lipscomb?

 “Going to the Nationals in Michigan my freshman year.
 We finished sixth or seventh in the nation that year.
 We had a great bunch of guys, and it was a great start to a fun four years.
 It was a lot of fun and something I would never forget."

 3. Who had the biggest influence on you during your athletic career at Lipscomb?
 How?

-"Coach Samples and Coach Don Meyers.
+"Coach Ralph Samples and Coach Don Meyer.
 Coach Samples believed in me enough to get me a full golf scholarship, and I greatly appreciate him for that.
-Coach Meyers influenced me because I loved basketball and I loved his intensity he had for the sport and life.
+Coach Meyer influenced me because I loved basketball and I loved his intensity he had for the sport and life.
 I just loved the way both he and Coach Samples did things."

 4. What is your fondest non-athletic memory from your time at Lipscomb?

 "Allowing me to graduate!
 No, there are so many memories I made.
 I am so thankful for Lipscomb because the people believed in me.

 "I would have to say one memory is the memory of meeting my wife, but not knowing at the time she would be my wife.
 We didn’t date until after college, but now we have been married for 19 years."